ilya40umov/linux-mint-via-terminal/README.md

 To use some of the commands from this reference, you will need to install the following packages: `apt install` `htop` `powertop` `glances` `jq` `apache2-utils`

 **TODO** Check if there are more packages I need to include.
-Also, try using flatpak instead of snap, at least for some deps.
+Also, try using flatpak instead of snapd, at least for deps that can be installed from flathub.

 **TODO** Add to the list: `docker-compose`, `kubectl`, `aws cli`, `sdkman`

-## Useful Links
+## Appendix C: Useful Links

-After I had almost finished compiling my list of commands, I actually discovered at least a couple of similar (but perhaps more deep) Terminal references, which I'm also including in this section.
+After I had almost finished compiling my list of commands, I actually discovered at least a couple of vastly overlapping Terminal references, which you might also want to check out (see the links below).

 - [Bash shortcuts](https://github.com/fliptheweb/bash-shortcuts-cheat-sheet)
 - [Vim shortcuts](https://vim.rtorr.com/)